-Radiocarbon measurements of TC show a larger input from fossil carbon in winter months relative to the summer months with an average $F^{14}C$ of $0.85 \pm 0.17$ (Table 5). $F^{14}C$ values close to non-fossil levels of radiocarbon were found for spring, summer, and autumn with an average $F^{14}C$ of $0.95 \pm 0.09$ with the highest levels in spring and late summer.
-Large variations in $^{14}C(EC)$ were observed, ranging from 0.23 to 0.92 (mean: $0.66 \pm 0.16$ ).
-Both the highest and lowest value were observed

-- in winter (23 Feb 2 Mar 2017 and 23 31 Jan 2018), showing that the relative source composition of Arctic carbonaceous aerosol can vary widely within a season.
+Radiocarbon measurements of TC show a dominant input from fossil carbon in winter months with an average FC of $0.85 \pm 0.17$ (Table 5). $F^{14}C$ values close to non-fossil levels of radiocarbon were found for spring, summer, and autumn with an average $F^{14}C$ of $0.95 \pm 0.09$ with the highest levels in spring and late summer.
+Large variations in $^{14}C(EC)$ were observed, ranging from 0.22 to 0.92 (mean: $0.66 \pm 0.16$ ).
+Both the highest and lowest value were observed in winter (23 Feb - 2 Mar 2017 and 23 - 31 Jan 2018), showing that the relative source composition of Arctic carbonaceous aerosol can vary widely within a season.
 The highest C(EC) value had the second highest EC concentration (40 ng C m-3) and an OC/EC ratio of 5.4, whereas the sample with the very low Fraction Modern carbon had an EC concentration of 16 ng C m-3 and OC/EC ratio of 9.6.
 Notably, the C(WSOC) content of the high Fraction Modern carbon sample (1.077) was substantially higher than that of EC indicating different sources of WSOC and EC.
-Overall, C(WSOC) values showed pon-fossil levels of radiocarbon with maxima in spring and late summer and lower values in early summer and winter. - 540 non-fossil levels of radiocarbon with maxima in spring and late summer and lower values in early summer and winter.
-C measurements of EC were already performed earlier at the Zeppelin Observatory.
-Winiger et al. (2015) investigated 14 winter samples from January March 2009 and observed an average fraction of biomass burning (fbb) of 0.60 ± 0.21.
-Later, Winiger et al. (2019) analysed 11 samples from late 2012 to late 2013, which can be classified into 6 winter samples from November 2012 to March 2013 as well as November to December 2013 and 3 summer samples from April to early - 545 November 2013.
-Whereas the winter samples showed fbb values of 0.37 ± 0.03 indicating a much higher fossil contribution compared to their results from four years before and a small variability between the samples, the summer samples revealed a larger scatter with fbb values of 0.54 ± 0.11.
-In order to compare our measurement with these two studies, we converted C(EC) results into fbb values using conversion factors of 1.084 and 1.080 for 2017 and 2018, respectively, based on the approach described in Zotter et al. (2014), providing 0.59 ± 0.24 and 0.63 ± 0.06 for winter and summer, respectively.
-Our - 550 values for summer (i.e., April October) correspond very well with the summer data from 2013 by Winiger et al. (2019).
-For the winter data, our results from November to March compare well with the measurements for 2009 from Winiger et al. (2015), whereas there is a large discrepancy of the dataset from 2012/2013 from Winiger et al. (2019) with both our outcome and the study of Winiger et al. (2015).
-This comparison suggests that two substantial changes have occurred from 2009 to 2012/2013 from wood-burning dominated to fossil-fuel-combustion dominated EC sources and from 2012/2013 to 2017- - 555 2018 back to wood-burning dominated emissions.
-The discussion and interpretation of this result is beyond the scope of this work.
-We nevertheless emphasize that the EC isolation procedure of Winiger et al. (2015, 2019) neither involved water extraction nor applied oxygen in the OC removal steps so that these datasets should be compared with caution with our results,

-Deleted: Radiocarbon measurements of TC show a dominant input from fossil carbon in winter months with an average $F^{14}C$ of $0.85 \pm 0.17$ (Table 5). ...

-Deleted: 2
+Overall, C(WSOC) values showed non-fossil levels of radiocarbon with maxima in spring and late summer and lower values in early summer and winter.
+The 31 May to 26 Jun sample had the lowest C(WSOC) value (0.38), being even lower than the corresponding C(EC) value (0.689), whereas the calculated value for FC(OC) (0.93) consisted overwhelmingly of carbon from non-fossil sources.
+Although this might look contradictory, an explanation can be derived from the concentration of the various fractions.
+The WSOC concentration was very low (4 ng C m-3), indicating a higher uncertainty, whereas the concentration of WINSOC + EC loss (WINSOC removal with Swiss 3S) was 93 ng C m-3, of which pure WINSOC (S1) accounted for 71 ng C m-3.
+Thus, WINSOC sources were largely non-fossil.

-4 Conclusions
+495 4 Conclusions

 In the current study, we present an optimised separation procedure for radiocarbon measurements of TC, EC, and WSOC.
-Prior to thermal-optical OC/EC separation, a water extraction step was used to minimise charring and to provide eluates for
+Prior to thermal-optical OC/EC separation, a water extraction step was used to minimise charring and to provide eluates for C(WSOC) measurement.

-- C(WSOC) measurement.
 Our method enables radiocarbon source apportionment of the EC and WSOC fraction in addition to TC, and, when sufficiently loaded filters are available, also the WINSOC fraction.
 Furthermore, the Fraction Modern of the OC can be calculated from these values.
-Prior to AMS C analysis, combustion of TC, EC, and WINSOC are all performed with a Sunset OC/EC analyser, simplifying the measurement by using a single hyphenation device for multiple - 570 carbonaceous fractions.
-Lacking standard reference material for atmospheric EC on filters, we chose thoroughly analysed and well homogenized high-volume filters for method validation.
-As demonstrated for Jow-loaded Arctic filter, chemical wet oxidation is a simple and reliable method for measurement of the WSOC fraction, providing low procedural blanks.
-Due to this situation, method validation may still be more effective today if based on thoroughly analysed and well homogenized high-volume filters. - 575 We have developed a web tool for calculation of both amount and EC yield, named Sunset-calc, allowing an EC yield calculation after each run and providing the fraction of charring for each step in the Swiss\3S protocol.
-Sunset-calc enables rapid protocol optimisations for a low fraction of charring, while avoiding too large EC losses before the S4 step.
+Prior to AMS C analysis, combustion of TC, EC, and WINSOC are all performed with a Sunset OC/EC analyser, simplifying the measurement by using a single hyphenation device for multiple carbonaceous fractions.
+As demonstrated for the low-loaded Arctic filters, chemical wet oxidation is a simple and reliable method for measurement of the WSOC fraction, providing low procedural blanks.